smallwat3r/dotfiles/README.md

 ---

-Dotfiles are managed from the `install` script.
+Dotfiles are managed from `install.sh`.

 This repo was created for my personal use and is updated very frequently, but feel free to pick whatever you want.